IntQuant/noita_entangled_worlds/README.md

 can also connect via cli, just run `noita_proxy --lobby [steam_code/ip and port]`

+## Cli host

+can also host via cli, just run `noita_proxy --host [steam/port]`, "--host steam" will host a steam game and "--host 5123" or any port will host via ip at that port

 ## Connecting via steam without steam version of game

 to connect via steam without the steam version of game, since its more stable you can do the following